Sam9682/ai-swautomorph--shared/PS_context.md

     fi
 fi

 #### 3. Get Git Remote  for the application.
 Use the following commands to list the git remote reporsitories:

 export git_remotes=$(git remote -v 2>/dev/null | awk '{print $2}' | sort -u | jq -R . | jq -s .
 2>/dev/null || echo '[]')

-#### 4. Output result as a JSON format.
-Once all informations are gathered using previous step, then display the results using the following command:
+#### 4. Output the results as a JSON format.
+Once all informations are gathered using previous steps 2 and 3, then display the results using the following command:

 jq -n --arg user_id "$USER_ID" \
       --arg user_name "$USER_NAME" \